StudioKaa/amoclient/README.md

 A Laravel 5 package for use with the _amologin_ OpenID connect server.

 ## Installation

+__!!__ Please make sure your app is using _https_, to prevent unwanted exposure of token, secrets, etc.

 In your laravel project run: `composer require studiokaa/amoclient`

 Now set these keys in your .env file: